inglada/iota2/doc/source/iota2_samples_management.rst

 splitGroundTruth
 ----------------

-By default this parameter is set to ``False`` and see what happened if this parameter is set to ``True``. :download:`cfg <./config/config_splitGroundTruth.cfg>`

-In iota²'s outputs, there is a directory named ``dataAppVal`` which contains by tiles all learning and validation polygons.
-After launching iota², the dataAppVal directory should contains two files : ``T31TCJ_seed_0_learn.sqlite`` and ``T31TCJ_seed_0_val.sqlite``.
+By default this parameter is set to ``False``.
+In iota²'s outputs, there is a directory named ``dataAppVal`` which contains all learning and validation polygons by tiles.
+After a iota² run, the dataAppVal directory should contains two files : ``T31TCJ_seed_0_learn.sqlite`` and ``T31TCJ_seed_0_val.sqlite``.

 ..
-Note:: files T31TCJ_seed_0_*.sqlite contain polygons for each models, here
-    discriminate thanks to the field ``region``.
+Note:: files T31TCJ_seed_0_*.sqlite contain polygons for each models, here discriminate thanks to the field ``region``.

 As the dataBase input was not split, the two files must contain the same number of features.
 The entire dataBase is used to learn the model and to evaluate classifications.
-This kind of feature could be used if the validation comes from an external source.
+In pratice this situation should be avoided to reduce the spatial autocorrelation when computing the classification score.

+See what happened when this parameter is set to ``True`` in :download:`cfg <./config/config_splitGroundTruth.cfg>`

 .. _ratio:

 ratio
 -----

-Unlike the ``splitGroundTruth``, the ``ratio`` parameter allows users to tune the ratio between polygons dedicated to learn models and polygons used to evaluate classifications.
+The ``ratio`` parameter allows users to tune the ratio between polygons dedicated to learn models and polygons used to evaluate classifications when the parameter ``splitGroundTruth`` is set to ``True`` .
 By launching iota² with the ratio parameter :download:`cfg <./config/config_ratio.cfg>` we can observe the content of files ``T31TCJ_seed_0_*.sqlite`` in the iota²'s output directory ``dataAppVal``.

 The dataBase input provided ``groundTruth.shp`` contains 26 features and 13 different class.
-Then by setting the ratio at ``0.5``, files ``T31TCJ_seed_0_learn.sqlite`` and ``T31TCJ_seed_0_val.sqlite`` will contain 13 features each.
+Then by setting the ratio at ``0.5``, files ``T31TCJ_seed_0_learn.sqlite`` and ``T31TCJ_seed_0_val.sqlite`` will contain 13 samples each.

 ..
 Warning:: the ratio is computed considering the number of polygons, not area.
     Then polygons belonging to a same class should almost cover the same surface.
 Also,